-- a desk for the duration of their period of study; - a standard specification computer; and - a small research costs budget that is administered by your supervisor.
+- A desk for the duration of their period of study; and - A standard specification computer;

-Any research costs above the budget will require additional funding, which must be discussed with your Supervisor in advance.
+If you have research costs/bench fees included with your funding package, any research costs above the budget will require additional funding.
+These must be discussed with your Supervisor in advance.
 You should not plan a research project for which there is insufficient funding and you will be required to demonstrate this when you submit your Project Plan (at the end of month two).

-The School has a range of other resources, such as laboratories, workshops and equipment, and our technical support and IT support teams, which are described later in this handbook.
+The School has a range of other resources, such as laboratories, workshops and $\ensuremath{22}$ equipment, and our technical support and IT support teams, which are described later in this handbook.
 These resources are finite and are shared across all of the School's activities.
 Their availability must be discussed at the start of your project, as they might not be available for your research.